Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

     )
     ```

-2. Evaluation fails: There might be cases where there are errors in the evaluation.
+2. **Evaluation fails**: There might be cases where there are errors in the evaluation.
 In this case it is important to show the error to the participants and update the submission status to `failed`.
 This can be done using the `update_failed` method.

     The syntax is shown below: